oroinc/documentation/crm/dev_guide/functional_tests.rst

 .. hint::

-    By default the entity manager is cleared after loading of each fixture.
-To prevent the clearing a fixture can implement ``Oro\Bundle\TestFrameworkBundle\Test\DataFixtures\InitialFixtureInterface``.
+    By default the entity manager is cleared after loading each fixture.
+To prevent clearing a fixture can implement ``Oro\Bundle\TestFrameworkBundle\Test\DataFixtures\InitialFixtureInterface``.

 .. hint::